-All too often when we discuss shredding the focus is on the data protection element.
+All too often when we discuss shredding, the focus is on the data protection element.
 The destruction of confidential waste to prevent crimes such as identity theft is now required by law for all companies.
-This means the majority of companies employ outsource contractors to handle this requirement.
+This means the majority of companies employ outsourced contractors to handle their shredding.

-However, there are still a large number of businesses and sole traders who believe they are saving money and time by handling their shredding onsite themselves.
-The usual set up is to purchase a shredding machine from an office supply company, then feed in paper documents, credit cards and other waste items as required.
+However, there are still many businesses and sole traders who believe they are saving money and time by handling their own shredding.
+The usual set up is to purchase a shredding machine from an office supply company.
+Then, staff will feed in paper documents, credit cards and other waste items as required.

 In House Shredding – Hazards

-Shredding is a mechanical operation that presents a real danger to the user if due care and attention is not paid to the process.
-We have all heard urban myths about directors and businessmen who have managed to get their tie stuck in the shredding machine.
+Shredding is a mechanical operation that presents a real danger to the user if due care and attention go amiss.
+We have all heard urban myths about business people getting ties stuck in shredding machines.
 Even though this is often recited as a comic tale, there’s a real danger if long hair or fingers get caught in an office shredder.
+There have also been documented cases where children or pets will get their fingers and even tongues stuck in shredders.
 Obviously the larger the shredder, the greater the danger.
-Without clear training procedures and measures, there are some real hazards to using industrial sized shredding machines.
+Without clear training procedures and measures, there are some real hazards to using industrial-sized shredding machines.

 Dust and Fire

 Even small shredders can create a large amount of paper dust.
 The slightest spark could potentially ignite a cloud of airborne dust inside a confined space such as a shredder, creating a violent and dangerous explosion.
 Even though this occurrence, which is also known as deflagration, is fairly rare, the shredder is one of the most likely places for it to potentially happen.
 With large industrial shredders that are used on a session basis, this danger is considerably increased and any associated explosion could cause fatal damage to the business.